simonwhatley/govuk-service-assessments/src/content/version-1/standard-21.md

 ---
 caption: Standard 21
-title: Standard 21
-description: Establish a benchmark for user satisfaction across the digital and assisted digital service.
+title: Establish a benchmark for user satisfaction across the digital and assisted digital service.
 Report performance data on the Performance Platform.
 tags:
   - standard
   - version-1